ineslelin/WS2024-FPROG/README.md

 This fully functional application takes a .txt file containing text as its input, tokenizes the content, sorts it alphabetically using a Red Black Tree and finally writes the sorted content into an output .txt file.

 We decided to go with using *Haskell* on this, as we had been interested in learning the language, as well as it being rather convenient, seeing as the language itself is inherently functional.
-The libraries we used are Data.Char, System.IO and System.Environment
+The libraries we used for the program itself are Data.Char, System.IO and System.Environment
 - Data.Char:
     - isAlpha - used for removing non alphabetic characters in cleanText
     - toLower - converts uppercase characters to lowercase to ensure not having duplicates in the final output (e.g.: Apple, apple)